The SLL are pleased to announce that entries are being accepted for the SLL Young Lighter 2023 competition. The competition is in its 29th year.

 - These could include images, illustrations, graphics, animations, text, voice etc.

-- If your Stage One entry is shortlisted we will ask you to elaborate with a 3-5 minute piece to camera and to expand on your initial ideas.
+- If your Stage 1 entry is shortlisted we will ask you to elaborate with a 3-5 minute piece to camera and to expand on your initial ideas.
 This can be in whichever format your feel illustrates your entry best.
 We’ve listed some suggested formats below:

 - Expand on your initial slides (with a maximum of 25 slides in total)